-It's utterly crowded during the summer and weekends are the worst, especially on sunny days.
+It's heavily crowded during the summer, and weekends are the worst, especially on sunny days.
 In autumn, the views are just spectacular with the fall foliage.
-To avoid the crowds, visit the bridge early morning (around 10 a.m. or earlier) or late in the evening in the summer (after 7 p.m) - not at the moment due to COVID19 restrictions.
-There are very few visitors in winter only.
+To avoid the crowds, visit the bridge early morning (around 10 am or earlier) or later in the evening in the summer (after 7 pm) - There only are a few visitors in winter.

-Tip: Arrive early at the bridge to avoid waiting for 1-2 hours!
+Tip: Arrive early at the bridge to avoid waiting for access!
 Being there at around 10 am is usually sufficient, and you can enter the bridge immediately.

 Tip for Photographers

 The sunlight is best in the evening from Mörsdorf for an awesome sunset.
 The sunrise is stunning from the other side of the bridge coming from Sosberg.

 The bridge is never closed and always accessible.
 You can visit it year-round at any time.
 Even at midnight if you like.
 Visiting in winter?
 Yes, definitely worth the trip!
 It's a lot quieter, and if you're lucky, you'll have an awesome view when the landscape is peaceful and quiet, covered with snow.

 You can visit the bridge from Mörsdorf (Google Maps) or via the other side from Sosberg (Google Maps); both are villages.
 Most people visit via Mörsdorf as it has larger parking areas (P1 - P4, see ‘Parking’ below) and some facilities.
 It’s also more touristy.
 Sosberg is quieter and provides since lately two parking lots.
 You cannot park directly at the bridge, regardless of the side!
 The easy walks from P1-P4 in Mörsdorf or Sosberg parking lot are 1.9 and 3.0 km long.